 Michigan is one of nine institutions worldwide that hosts an annual Tanner Lecture on Human Values.
 Tanner Lectures are funded through the generosity of the late Professor of Philosophy, industrialist, and philanthropist, Obert Clark Tanner, and his wife, Grace Tanner.
 Professor Tanner wrote:

 I hope these lectures will contribute to the intellectual and moral life of mankind.
 I see them simply as a search for a better understanding of human behavior and human values.
 This understanding may be pursued for its own intrinsic worth, but it may also eventually have practical consequences for the quality of personal and social life.

 Although the Tanners established the supporting endowment in 1978, Joel Feinberg's April 1977 lecture at Michigan inaugurated the international series of Tanner Lectures.

 Each year, Michigan has a Tanner Lecture combined with an interdisciplinary symposium to which we invite distinguished scholars from around the world.
+These events are free and open to the public.
 The complete list of Tanner Lecture Programs at Michigan is available here.

 Symposium on the Tanner Lecture